Justin Hoh: 2023

 In January, Hoh competed at the Iran Fajr International and finished as runner-up.

 In February, he captured his fourth senior title at the Uganda International.

 In March, he was selected to represent Malaysia at 2023 SEA Games.
 Unfortunately, he suffered a left Achilles tendon rupture in training on April 10 and underwent surgery the following day.
 He was expected to be out for six to nine months after the surgery.
 The injury forced him to withdraw from the SEA Games.

 Hoh played his first international tournament since the injury at the 2023 Syed Modi International in November.

 2024

 In January, Hoh was selected to represent Malaysia at 2024 Asia Team Championships.
 Unfortunately, he had picked up a knee injury and was replaced for the tournament.

 In April, he was included in Malaysia's squad for 2024 Thomas Cup in Chengdu, China.
 The team clinched bronze after losing to China in the semi-finals.

 At the Slovenia Open in May, he was crowned champion after beating Indonesian Prahdiska Bagas Shujiwo 19–21, 21–11, 21–15.

 In July, Hoh finished as the runner-up at the Northern Marianas Open.
 He then reached the final of Saipan International the following week where he clinched his second title of the year.

+2025

+In 2025, Hoh competed at the SEA Games in Thailand, where he won a silver medal in the team event and a bronze in the men's singles.